IN CASE OF POWER FAILURE

 is recommended that during strong electrical storms, computer equipment be

 COMPUTER SYSTEMS INVENTORY

-A listing of computer equipment currently installed in the Law Library can be obtained from the Electronic Services Assistant.
+A listing of computer equipment currently installed in the Law Library is maintained by the College of Law Information Technology Department.

 It should be noted that policies for replacement of software destroyed by fire or other disaster vary from vendor to vendor throughout the industry.
 Some vendors will replace software and documentation for a nominal fee or upgrade price.
 In these cases, proof of loss through a police report or insurance form may be required.
 Other vendors will charge full retail price for replacement.
 It is, therefore, recommended that all software master disks be stored in a safe, fireproof location, preferably away from the work area where they are used.